piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-12-28-Linux-Tutorial-For-Beginners.md

 ---
-Author: Pirate
+Author: Piragenth
-Title: "A Beginner's Guide to Linux | The Complete Beginner's Guide"
+Title: A Beginner's Guide to Linux | The Complete Beginner's Guide to master linux
 Date: 2022-12-28T14:56:35 + 05:30
 draft: false
 category: